PODIATRY BILLING SERVICES

-Podiatry billing is complex for several reasons.
+Podiatry medical billing is complex for several reasons.
 Many procedures are medically necessary in some instances and not others, and in some cases, each insurer has different rules for them.
 Issues with the feet and ankles become more frequent with age, so an aging population results in an increasing number of patients who are covered by Medicare—which means an additional set of coding and rules comes into the equation.

-Medical Billing and Coding Are a Challenge for Podiatry
+Podiatry Medical Billing and Coding Challenges

 Podiatry is subject to some of the most varied coding issues of any medical specialization.
-Here are a few of the bigger challenges we have identified:
+Here are a few of the bigger challenges we have identified

-Payers won’t cover routine foot care, but in podiatry there are instances in which the same condition may require medically necessary treatment for one person and not be a serious concern for another.
+Payers won’t cover routine foot care, but in podiatry, there are instances in which the same condition may require medically necessary treatment for one person and not be a serious concern for another.
 Coders need to be experienced with the specialization in order to make the appropriate notation on the claim.

-Inconsistent use of modifiers by payers:
+Inconsistent Use of Modifiers by Payers

 Payers like to bundle procedures into one coded item to make billing and payment simpler; however, there are times when bundling results in inaccurate billing or under- or over-coding.
 Billers must understand the procedures being performed so that they can determine when bundles are incorrect and they must know how to enter the data correctly, and how to handle the appeal when the insurer’s requirements result in non-payment.